-Variable Value cost <1-20000000> Configures the path cost for a port.
-Valid values are 1 to 200000000 edge-port < false true> Enables or disables the port as an edge port. force-port-state enable Enables STP. hello-time <100-1000> Configures the hello-time for a port. msti <1-63> Configures the port MSTP MSTI. p2p {auto force-false force-true} Enables or disables point-to-point for a port. port {slot/port} Specifies the port list. priority <0-240> Configures priority for the port. protocol-migration {false true} Enables or disables protocol migration for a port.
+Variable Value cost <1-200000000> Configures the path cost for a port.
+Valid values are 1 to 200000000 edge-port <false true></false true> Enables or disables the port as an edge port. force-port-state enable Enables STP. hello-time <100-1000> Configures the hello-time for a port. msti <1-63> Configures the port MSTP MSTI. p2p {auto force-false force-true} Enables or disables point-to-point for a port. port {slot/port} Specifies the port list. priority <0-240> Configures priority for the port. protocol-migration {false true} If you chose true, the option initiates protocol migration for a port.
+If you chose false, the option terminates protocol migration for a port.